LouisPetrik/styled-components-clone/README.md

 Be aware of cringe code.
 Only 1.73 kb in size!
-(Not compressed but minified) The magic happens in src/styled.js
+(Not compressed but minified). \
+The magic happens in src/styled.js

 ## Features